optskug/docs/README.md

 This 32 digit hexadecimal number is your key.
 > SecOC Key (KEY_4) **0123456789abcdef0123456789abcdef**

-Email yourself the key so that you don't need to extract it again.
+Archive and don't lose the key so that you don't need to extract it again.
+Perhaps email it to yourself.

 Proceed to Step 5.